Whether you’re greening up your space or crafting a gift for a friend, a DIY terrarium is a great choice.

 |Satisfaction of building a terrarium from scratch|

-Chances are you can make an open DIY terrarium pretty easily from things you have laying around the house.
-After all, a sealed terrarium isn’t that tough to do.
+Chances are you can make an open air custom terrarium pretty easily from things you have laying around the house.
+After all, building materials for small household self sustaining ecosystems aren’t too uncommon.

 For those of us that are a little more ambitious, the supplies below are a great starting point for a DIY sealed terrarium.
 If you have any questions about anything more in-depth, just let us know it in the comments section!